Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 | Limestone | Gentle cleaning with pH-neutral products | Recommended | Acid etching, colour fade, staining |

 Irish rainfall, moss and frost increase maintenance time, especially on more porous natural stone.
-Choosing the right material at the start can reduce callouts for slippery algae, pest harborage in gaps and cracks, and water pooling against the house.
+Choosing the right material at the start can reduce issues such as slippery algae, loose joints and water pooling against the house.

 Local Considerations for Dublin Patios: Weather & Drainage